spTallman/vcfErr/README.md

 TESTED ON R VERSION 3.5.1

-each genotype is changed with some designated probability e.g. 0.001 test.vcf is a VCF with 100,000 genotypes and 80 samples.
-One would expect approximately 100 errors per sample with an error of 0.001.
+each genotype is changed with some designated probability e.g. 0.001 test.vcf is a VCF with 994 genotypes and 80 samples.

 Requies packages:
 argparse, datatable, stringr